Latest News

 School District 61 Office.
 Photo: SD61

-In response to the order, the SD61 board said that provincial interference was unnecessary as the board had already been communicating with police while creating its safety plan.
+In response to the order, the SD61 board said provincial interference was unnecessary as the board had already been communicating with police while creating its safety plan.

-The safety plan must:
+According to Singh’s order, the safety plan must:

-• Describe how the board will collaborate with the police, First Nations, and relevant organizations to promote respect, integrity, and DEI principles in schools
+• Describe how the board will collaborate with police, First Nations, and relevant organizations to promote respect, integrity, and DEI principles in schools

 • Establish a trauma-informed approach for interactions between students and police officers to ensure positive relationships